pmajoras/Labs-NodeJs/README.md

-# ManagementSystem
+# Sample App
-A Generic Management System
+A Sample Node.js Rest API and a client app made with AngularJs

 Made by Paulo Gabriel Poffal and Roberto Zaffari